 A leading talent agency representing actors, actresses and the very best in film and tv technicians and creatives.

 RANJIT KRISHNAMMA (see actors) has been cast in Behind The Beautiful Forevers at the National Theatre.
 The play, adapted by David Hare from the book by Katherine Boo and set in the Mumbai slums, will be directed by Rufus Norris and runs from the 10th of November.
+He will be appearing in the National's production of Dara from the 20th of January.

 "...a peach of a comic performance from Colin Ryan as the young but already morbid John Webster."